10- Best Introduction to Local Buckling-part-1

 In Local Buckling-Part 1, we will examine a cross-section of a column showing a bulged flange due to localized buckling.
 Also, there is another picture showing the flange, and the other part is for web buckling in the local buckling theory.

 Any column consists of a series of intersection plates; one plate resembles the upper flange, the second plate is for the web, and the third plate is for the lower flange part.
+The following images show the flange and web of a slender column that exhibits local buckling.

 local buckling photos for unstiffened elements.